CV – November 2024

 • Networks of Objects or Objects as Networks?
 Rethinking digital art history (again).
 Electronic Visualization and the Arts 2020, keynote, 16th November 2020 (delivered remotely).
 Video available here.

 • Place and the Internet from the Cold War to Covid.
-Lancaster University DH Hangout, invited talk, 12th June 2020.
-Video available here.
+Lancaster University DH Hangout, I invited talk, 12th June 2020.

 • Presentation to Doctoral Training workshop on Spatial Humanities, CHASE consortium, (University of Canterbury)